danielpalen/quanser-rl-agents/README.md

 - Actor-Critic Relative Entropy Policy Search (ACREPS)
 - Proximal Policy Optimization (PPO)

-In practive they were only tested on the following environments:
+In practice they were only tested on the following environments:
 - Pendulum Swingup
 - Double Cartpole
 - Furuta Pendulum